ljsinclair/featurebase-docs/docs/community/com-config/com-config-backup.md

 * Allocated IDs
 * Unaltered records

-{: .important}
-Stop any jobs that create, alter or delete records before running a backup.
-Only existing, unaltered records are guaranteed to be backed-up.

-## What's excluded from the backup?
+## What's excluded from the backups

-The following are not included in a FeatureBase backup:

 * External lookup database (backup separately)
 * IDs committed by the auto ID feature before the backup starts
 * Node configurations
 * Other FeatureBase components

+{: .important}
+Stop any jobs that create, alter or delete records before running a backup.
+Only existing, unaltered records are guaranteed to be backed-up.

 ## Before you begin